Sunday Spotlights: Tweel

 Here are 2 of them.
 The lizard-looking one is an Aleptidate, and the weird elephant is a Thirtha (plural: Thirthai).

 Aleptidates exist in a biosphere where most life cooperates, rather than competes.
 It is unknown, though dubious, whether this state of affairs originated naturally.
-The nature of the biosphere humans originated from causes Aleptidates to view them with mingled awe and fear.
+The nature of the biosphere Humans originated from causes Aleptidates to view them with mingled awe and fear.
 Originally, they lacked mouths, due to their alien methods of feeding and communication.
-However, they are capable of limited shapeshifting, and some individuals have grown mouths in order to talk to humans.
+However, they are capable of limited shapeshifting, and some individuals have grown mouths in order to talk to Humans.

 Thirthai are a carnivorous species that evolved on a world nearing the end of its habitable period.
 Though they evolved cooperative behaviour to cope with their drying homeworld, they remain solitary and mistrustful of others, regardless of species.
 Thirthai communicate through infrasound, and use translators to talk to other species.

-The 2 species, along with humans, make up the Mutualist Alliance, so named for the allegedly symbiotic relationship between them.
+The 2 species, along with Humans, make up the Mutualist Alliance, so named for the allegedly symbiotic relationship between them.